Last updated on March 13th, 2023 at 03:50 pm

-The psychology of color is one of the most controversial aspects of marketing.
-Color is known to impact a consumers perception of a product or brand based on things such as personal experiences, cultural differences, and personal preferences, which may vary from person to person.
+The psychology of colors and emotions is one of the most controversial aspects of marketing.
+Color affecting moods and behavior is a well-known fact, and it can impact a consumers perception of a product or brand based on things such as personal experiences, cultural differences, and personal preferences, which may vary from person to person.
 These experiences and preferences impact the way people perceive things, including colors.
 In short, the way one person reacts to a color may be very different from how another person reacts to a color, though in most cases they remain fairly similar.
 With that in mind, color is still the key visual component that people remember most when they see something and the colors you choose to use should not be overlooked.

 What is color psychology?